Where did we come from?

 Where are we heading?

-We all know 2012 has been a big year for sport.
-And we’re really excited about the GLL Sport Foundation – it’s one of the leading independent supporters of young sports talent in the UK, and has given funding and training grants to over 2,000 athletes across 60 different sports over the past few years.
+We all know 2012 was a big year for sport.
+And we’re really excited about the GLL Sport Foundation – it’s one of the leading independent supporters of young sports talent in the UK, and has given funding and training grants to over 2,000 athletes across 60 different sports over its time.

 We’re also continuing our support for Team GB following the the London 2012 Olympic and Paralympic Games as we did previously.
-We’ve been offering memberships to athletes for a while now, and we’re especially excited that we’ll be running the Copper Box (Multi Use Arena) and Aquatics Centre for the benefit of the whole community in Legacy mode.
+We’ve been offering memberships to athletes for a while now, and we’re especially excited that we are running the prestigious the Copper Box Arena and Aquatics Centre for the benefit of the whole community.

 If you’d like to speak to us about any new business opportunities, please get in touch>>